abhimanyukumar94/Automating-VM-Provisioning/README.md

-# Provision-VMs-Ansible-Playbook-Bash
+# Automating VM Provisioning
-Automated provisioning and spawning of Virtual Machines (VMs) on Remote Linux machines using a Bash Script and Ansible Playbook
+Automated provisioning aBashnd spawning of Virtual Machines (VMs) on Remote Linux machines using a Bash Script and Ansible Playbook

 # About
 This repository consists of the following: